stoerr/CoDeveloperGPTengine/src/site/markdown/gpt.md

-# Creating a GPT with the Co-Developer GPT engine as action
+# Creating a GPT with the Co-Developer GPT Engine as action

-You have to create a [GPT](https://openai.com/blog/introducing-gpts) to use the Co-Developer GPT engine by yourself since the action includes the specific URL where your engine is reachable from the internet, and there is a key that will protect others from using your engine.
+You have to create a [GPT](https://openai.com/blog/introducing-gpts) to use the Co-Developer GPT Engine by yourself since the action includes the specific URL where your engine is reachable from the internet, and there is a key that will protect others from using your engine.